Cole Forbes: Professional career

 He started for the Warriors in their match against Leinster on 28 February 2021, becoming Glasgow Warrior No. 323.
+He won Warrior of the Month for April 2021.
+He made 38 caps for the club, scoring 11 tries.
+He was released by the Warriors in the summer of 2023.

 International career

 In June 2021 Forbes was called up to the Scotland squad for the Summer internationals.

+Personal life

+Forbes is a New Zealander of Scottish and Māori descent (Ngāti Awa descent).